 - Time: the time when the recording started.
 Total Recall VR uses time stamps with millisecond resolution; however, the time values in this column do not show the millisecond part. - Length: the final duration of the recorded content.
 Similar to Time values, Total Recall VR uses millisecond resolution to track duration; however, the duration values in this column do not show the millisecond part. - From: a Total Recall VR Extension if available, or a Total Recall VR Mapped Number if not, that identifies the source of the audio that is being recorded. - To: a Total Recall VR Extension if available, or a Total Recall VR Mapped Number if not, that identifies the destination of the audio that is being recorded. - Ch.: the identifier of the Total Recall VR recording channel that was used for recording.
 The channel identifier can have one of the following characters as a prefix: - ?: indicates that the recording could not be classified. - <: indicates that the recording was classified as 'incoming'.
 For example, if the recording is of a telephone call, then the call was an incoming call. - >: indicates that the recording was classified as 'outgoing.
-For example, recording of an outgoing telephone call. - ^: indicates that the recording was classified as 'internal.
-For example, if the recording is of a telephone call, then the call was an internal call. - The last column can show a combination of the following indicators: - : indicates that the recording is tagged. - A: indicates that the recording has been archived at least once previously. - L: indicates that the recording has been locked. - X: indicates that the recording is corrupt, damaged. - The note display area appears at the bottom of the screen.
-It shows the full text of notes, if any, that are associated with recordings. - The search indicator appears at the bottom left hand corner of the screen.
-It shows 2 numbers which are separated by a '/': - The first number is the number of the current row in the table of search results when browsing through the table with the [▲] and [▼] keys. - The second number is the total number of recordings that matched the last search criteria.
+For example, if the recording is of an RTP stream, then the stream was generated by an RTP source. - ^: indicates that the recording was classified as 'internal.
+For example, if the recording is of a telephone call, then the call was an internal call. - The last column can show a combination of the following indicators: - \: indicates that the recording is tagged. - A: indicates that the recording has been archived at least once previously. - L: indicates that the recording has been locked. - E: indicates that the recording is of an emergency call or communication. - B: indicates that the recording is of a broadcast call or communication. - G: indicates that the recording is of a group call or communication. - X: indicates that the recording is corrupt, damaged. - The note display area appears at the bottom of the screen.
+It shows the full text of notes, if any, that are associated with recordings.

-• The search result display count appears on the bottom right hand corner of the screen.
+- The search indicator appears at the bottom left hand corner of the screen.
+It shows 2 numbers which are separated by a '/': - The first number is the number of the current row in the table of search results when browsing through the table with the $[\blacktriangle]$ and $[\blacktriangledown]$ keys. - The second number is the total number of recordings that matched the last search criteria. - The search result display count appears on the bottom right hand corner of the screen.
 It shows the number of recordings that are actually displayed in the search result table.